 Unfortunately, Mann says, Indiana courts almost never deviate from the guidelines.
 He cautions that courts are “not going to go do the research themselves.
 Plus, if you’re the judge, if you don’t have a copy of the person’s tax return, you don’t know what their tax rate is.”

-Parents can put themselves in the best position to argue their case by first talking to an experienced Indiana family law attorney for legal advice.
-For more information on this area, see our overview of family law.
+Parents can put themselves in the best position to argue their child support issues by first talking to an experienced Indiana family law attorney for legal advice.